 His name is “Bond, James Bond.”
 He answers to the MI6 code number 007 and he’s probably the most famous secret service agent in the history of cinema.
 On his wrist, Commander Bond is, since 1995, wearing OMEGA Seamaster watches.
 A character of legend, who has fascinated multiple generations all over the world.
 In 2021 the agent returns to the silver screen, in his latest adventures depicted in No Time to Die, which also marks the last appearance of the man who has played the role in 5 movies, Daniel Craig.
 And since you’re certainly about to watch the movie yourself soon, it’s time to have a closer look at the watches of 007.
-Here’s your guide to all the OMEGA watches worn by James Bond, and this includes the details about the Seamaster Diver 300M “007 Edition” you’ll see in the 25th movie of the series, including the gadgets.
+Here’s your guide to all the OMEGA watches worn by James Bond, including an in-depth video with all the details and special guests to explain this long-lasting connection.
+And this also includes the details about the Seamaster Diver 300M “007 Edition” you’ll see in the 25th movie of the series, including the gadgets.

 Omega x 007 – Overview

 OMEGA Watches and the James Bond 007 Franchise have been partnering since Goldeneye, 1995.
 In total, ten different watches have been used in all nine movies (under the Brosnan and Craig eras), knowing that the same watch has been used three times, in 1997, 1999 and 2002 movies.
 In three of the movies, Bond is wearing two different watches, only when portrayed by Daniel Craig (in 2006, 2012 and 2015 movies).

 While gadgets have been a recurring theme over the entire course of the Brosnan era, with all the watches worn by 007 equipped with such exotic, Q branch-developed features, the production has decided to remove this specificity when releasing Casino Royale in 2006, marking a new turn in the Bond series, 007 becoming more realistic and more dramatic.